Presidio Heights

 https://drive.google.com/file/d/1Ay8BPMIBTYcmS8svWLWMaFjx8LY8k980/view?usp=sharing

 The gun used in the murder was described as a "9mm semi-automatic, possibly new model Browning.
-(Not same 9mm as used in Vallejo Police Department case.
+(Not same 9mm as used in Vallejo Police Department case.)
 Ammunition: 9mm Winchester Western." https://www.zodiackiller.com/CJBDZV6.html

 This was the last officially confirmed murder by the Zodiac Killer.

-Case officially closed (unsolved) by SFPD in 2004 https://zodiackiller.com/CaseClosed.html
+The case was officially closed (unsolved) by SFPD in 2004 https://zodiackiller.com/CaseClosed.html

 A pair of men's size 7 black-leather gloves was found in the cab. https://www.zodiackiller.com/CJBDZV7.html